oceandrea/Projects/README.md

 # Small-Projects
-Small projects using different Python libraries and frameworks
+Small projects using different Python and JS libraries and frameworks